AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Uses the X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads.
+-   Uses the SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.